Conservation At Our Core

 In December 2016 cheetah population figures were revised, showing alarmingly dwindling numbers.
 As a result the cheetah is now very much facing a race for survival.

 - Ethically conserve the cheetah species and protect it from further endangerment or extinction.
 To educate and raise awareness amongst students and the general public of the dangers that the cheetah faces, along with the efforts that can be made to reduce these threats.

-Advance knowledge about cheetah’s health, fertility and genetics through the ethical research conducted in our facilities.
+- Advance knowledge about cheetah’s health, fertility and genetics through the ethical research conducted in our facilities.

-Provide a facility for hand-raised ambassador cheetahs and a safe sanctuary for retired animals or those that need special care.
+- Provide a facility for hand-raised ambassador cheetahs and a safe sanctuary for retired animals or those that need special care.

-Support future genetic diversity of the cheetah through DNA Testing and breeding in scientifically based ethical programmes.
+- Support future genetic diversity of the cheetah through DNA Testing and breeding in scientifically based ethical programmes.

-Reasons for Hope
+Reasons For Hope

 In South Africa all that cheetahs are left with are fragments of natural habitat.
 As a result wildlife reserves are fenced to guarantee limited human movement, cut down poaching and snaring and thus creating a safe space not only for cheetahs but all of our few remaining wildlife.
 The disadvantage of fencing is a limited gene flow.
 In order to prevent inbreeding cheetah individuals have to be swapped between reserves.

-The cheetah’s future may look dim, but conservationists are constantly working to lessen the decline in other areas/countries as well.
+Their future may look dim, but conservationists are constantly working to lessen the decline in other areas/countries as well.
 In the early 1990’s, for example conservationists began educating livestock farmers around Namibia about how to reduce cheetah/livestock interactions and teaching farmers how to avoid conflict through breeding schedules and the use of guard dogs to protect livestock as alternatives to resorting to the rifle.